What are ovarian cysts?

 A CT or MRI scan may sometimes be necessary if an ultrasound fails to locate or identify the cyst.
 CT scans use body-imaging devices to create cross-sectional images of the internal organs.
 MRI scans use magnetic waves to produce detailed images of internal organs.

 If there is a concern with an ovarian cyst then a blood test for tumour markers such as CA 125 may need to be obtained.
 A significant rise in the CA125 may suggest the tumour is cancerous.
 However, elevated CA125 levels can also occur in non-cancerous conditions, such as endometriosis, uterine fibroids and pelvic inflammatory disease.

-The treatment options will vary depending on symptoms, the size and appearance of the cyst and also the age of the patient.
+The treatment options for ovarian cysts will vary depending on symptoms, the size and appearance of the ovarian cyst and also the age of the patient.
 Most ovarian cysts will disappear after a few months without treatment.

 If the cyst is large or is causing problems, or if the doctor thinks it might be cancerous, it can be removed surgically.

 If the ovarian cyst is small and asymptomatic, it may be best to monitor its development with a further ultrasound scan and a repeat tumour marker blood test after three or four months.
 If the cyst has increased in size or become symptomatic then surgical intervention may be required.